Key Insights (TL;DR)

 Documentation is now critical evidence

 Fiduciary claims often hinge on what was documented, not what was said.
-Advisors who rely on verbal conversations without written follow-up are increasingly vulnerable.
+Verbal conversations without written follow-up leave advisors exposed.

 How Private Assets Are Increasing RIA Liability